 Commercial Pilot in MontréalHousing & Career Guide · 2026

 Montréal offers the most affordable housing among major Canadian cities, but French language requirements shape which roles are realistically accessible for newcomers.
 At $145K average annual income, Commercial Pilots are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Commercial Pilot in Montréal faces a highly affordable market — requiring approximately 5 yr 2 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 16.1% of pre-tax salary.
+On the housing side, a Commercial Pilot in Montréal faces a l2 manageable market — requiring approximately 5 yr 2 mo of gross income to own a 2-bedroom home, with rent consuming roughly 16.1% of pre-tax salary.

 How Montréal compares for Commercial Pilots